bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 ## Objectives ##

-- Dealing with third party API.
+- How to deal with third party API?
-- Thin adapter layer to insulate your application from external API.
+- How to use thin adapter layer to insulate domain code from external API?
-- What abusing mocks look like?
+- What does abusing mocks look like?
-- Brittle tests that break even when the behavior does not change, caused by mock abuse.
+- Example of brittle tests that break even when the behavior does not change, caused by mock abuse.
 - Integration tests should test the layer that interacts with external API.
 - Using too many mocks indicate badly designed API.
-So called fluent interface is actually a train wreck.
-Fluent interface is ok for languages like Java where it is the only option.

 ## Installation ##